jd-coderepos/llms4subjects/submission-format/README.md

 #### Output Format

 The expected output from participants should be a simple list of `gnd` subject tag IDs as a list in `json` format.
-Each participant must submit their predictions in a file named identically to the corresponding test file, but containing only the predicted subject tags.
+Each participant must submit their predictions in a file named identically to the corresponding test file, but containing only the predicted subject tags as a list of gnd ids in a json file.

 ##### Output Example

-A sample output file is included in this repository.
-See [submission-format/3A168396733X.json](https://github.com/jd-coderepos/llms4subjects/blob/main/submission-format/3A168396733X.json).
+A sample output file can be found in this repository.
+Refer to the following link: [submission-format/3A168396733X.json](https://github.com/jd-coderepos/llms4subjects/blob/main/submission-format/3A168396733X.json).

+Each output file must include the top 50 GND tag predictions made by your system, arranged in descending order based on model confidence.
+This order is crucial, as evaluations will be conducted using top-k ranking methods.
+Ensure that the tags predicted with the highest confidence are listed at the top.